President and Chief Executive Officer

 President, Blue Cross and Blue Shield of Illinois (BCBSIL)

-Smith holds a bachelor’s degree in business administration with a concentration in accounting from Roosevelt University in Chicago, Illinois.
+Smith holds a bachelor's degree in business administration with a concentration in accounting from Roosevelt University in Chicago, Illinois.
+He also holds a master's degree in business administration from Pepperdine University.

 Opella Ernest, M.D.